tarantool/doc/sphinx/book/box/box_schema.rst

         box.schema.user.exists('Lena')

-.. function:: box.schema.user.grant(user-name, privileges)
+.. function:: box.schema.user.grant(user-name, privilege, object-type, object-name [,option])

     Grant :ref:`privileges <authentication-privileges>` to a user.

     :param string user-name: the name of the user
-    :param string privileges: privilege,object-type,object-name
-                              where privilege = 'read' or 'write' or 'execute' or a combination, and object-type = 'space' or 'function'.
+    :param string privilege: 'read' or 'write' or 'execute' or a combination
-                              Or: privilege,'universe'.
-                              Or: role-name.
+    :param string object-type: 'space' or 'function'
+    :param string object-name: the name of a function or space
+    :param bool option: {if_not_exists=true} or {if_not_exists=false}

+    The user must exist, and the object must exist.
-    If :samp:`'function','{object-name}'` is specified, then a _func tuple with that object-name must exist.
+    If 'function','object-name' is specified, then a _func tuple with that object-name must exist.

+    Variation: instead of :code:`object-type, object-name` say 'universe' which means 'all object-types and all objects'.

+    Variation: instead of :code:`privilege, object-type, object-name` say :code:`role-name` (see section :ref:`Roles <authentication-roles>`).

     **Examples:**

-        box.schema.user.grant('Lena', 'read', 'space', 'tester') |br|
+        box.schema.user.grant('Lena', 'read,write', 'space', 'tester') |br|
         box.schema.user.grant('Lena', 'execute', 'function', 'f') |br|
+        box.schema.user.grant('X', 'read', 'space', 'Y', {if_not_exists=true}) |br|
+        box.schema.user.grant('Lena', 'Accountant') |br|
-        box.schema.user.grant('Lena', 'read,write', 'universe') |br|
+        box.schema.user.grant('Lena', 'read,write,execute', 'universe') |br|
-        box.schema.user.grant('Lena', 'Accountant')
+        box.schema.user.grant('X', 'read', 'universe', nil, {if_not_exists=true}))

-.. function:: box.schema.user.revoke(user-name, privileges)
+.. function:: box.schema.user.revoke(user-name, privilege, object-type, object-name)

     Revoke :ref:`privileges <authentication-privileges>` from a user.

     :param string user-name: the name of the user
-    :param string privileges: privilege,object-type,object-name
-                              where privilege = 'read' or 'write' or 'execute' or a combination, and object-type = 'space' or 'function'.
+    :param string privilege: 'read' or 'write' or 'execute' or a combination
-                              Or: privilege,'universe'.
-                              Or: role-name.
+    :param string object-type: 'space' or 'function'
+    :param string object-name: the name of a function or space

+    The user must exist, and the object must exist, but it is not an error if the user does not have the privilege.

+    Variation: instead of :code:`object-type, object-name` say 'universe' which means 'all object-types and all objects'.

+    Variation: instead of :code:`privilege, object-type, object-name` say :code:`role-name` (see section :ref:`Roles <authentication-roles>`).

     **Examples:**